kernelci/tuxmake/docs/toolchains.md

 ## llvm

-This toolchain does a full LLBV build, i.e. one with `LLVM=1`: compile with clang, and assemble/link with the LLVM tools.
+This toolchain does a full LLVM build, i.e. one with `LLVM=1`: compile with clang, and assemble/link with the LLVM tools.
 Specify `llvm-N` for requesting specific LLVM versions.
 As with `clang`, the `llvm-nightly` and `llvm-android` are also available.